wouterlanduydt/wouterlanduydt.be/src/pages/index.md

 TypeScript, React (Native), Redux, Electron, Storybook and Gatsby are some technologies I'm most comfortable with.
 I also have experience creating designs in Sketch and most Adobe CC software.

-Since I love both music & data I made [Spotifest][spotifest], a web app that generates a festival poster with your favourite artists.
+Since I love both music & data I made [Spotifest][spotifest], a web app that generates a festival poster with your favorite artists.
 I've also made some static sites for Unifac, [Students on Stage][sos] and [Calamartes][cala].

 In my free time I like going to concerts, cycling and being a full-time Apple fanboy.